British Museum worker sacked over missing items

 The British Museum in London has sacked a member of staff and police are investigating after treasures were reported "missing, stolen or damaged".

-Items including gold, jewellery and gems of semi-precious stones were among those found to be missing, stolen or damaged.
+Items including gold, jewellery and gems of semi-precious stones were among those missing from the museum, one of the UK's largest tourist attractions.

 The majority of the items were kept in a storeroom, the museum said.

-British Museum director Hartwig Fischer said the organisation had "brought an end to this".
+British Museum director Hartwig Fischer said the museum would "throw our efforts into the recovery of objects".

 He added: "This is a highly unusual incident.
 I know I speak for all colleagues when I say that we take the safeguarding of all the items in our care extremely seriously."